Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 Since the choice of the matching at each gadget is independent, and there are $2m$ gadgets, one for each vertex in $U \cup V$, we see that there are $2^{2m}$ distinct matchings $\mu$ for the fixed choice of $2$-factor $F$ and function $f: F \ra \{0,1\}$. \end{proof}

-As the proof of Lemma~\ref{lem:fixed-Ff} shows the two matchings $\mu$ and $\mu'$ in $\mu(F,f)$ we get by varying the choice at just one gadget are related to each other by an \emph{even} permutation.
+The proof of Lemma~\ref{lem:fixed-Ff} shows that the two matchings $\mu$ and $\mu'$ in $\mu(F,f)$ obtained by varying the choice at just one gadget are related to each other by an \emph{even} permutation.
 For instance, the two matchings in Figure~\ref{fig:gadget-matching} are related by the $3$-cycle $x_1y_1z_1$.
 We can immediately conclude that all $2^{2m}$ matchings in $\mu(F,f)$ have the same sign. \begin{lemma} For any $2$-factor $F$ of $\Gamma$, any function $f: F \ra \{0,1\}$ and any matchings $\mu_1,\mu_2 \in \mu(F,f)$, $\sgn{\mu_1} = \sgn{\mu_2}$. \end{lemma}

 We next show that we can go further and show that the sign of any matching in $\mu(F,f)$ does not depend on the choice of $f$. \begin{lemma} For any $2$-factor $F$ of $\Gamma$, any functions $f,g: F \ra \{0,1\}$ and any matchings $\mu_1\in \mu(F,f)$ and $\mu_1\in \mu(F,g)$, $\sgn{\mu_1} = \sgn{\mu_2}$. \end{lemma} \begin{proof} It suffices to show the lemma for functions $f$ and $g$ which differ at exactly one edge $e \in F$ as the result then follows by transitivity.
 Moreover, by Lemma~\ref{lem:sign}, it suffices to choose any $\mu_1 \in \mu(F,f)$ and $\mu_2 \in \mu(F,g)$ and show that they have the same sign